Thanks to rising food costs, shoppers are once again warming up to frozen food.

 If fresh produce isn’t looking as great as you’d like, or you’re not sure how quickly you’ll use it, frozen options are a fine substitute.
 As with any swap, though, it helps to know what to expect when using frozen produce in place of fresh:

-- Because frozen vegetables are blanched (par-cooked), their cooking time will be shorter than fresh produce.
-Use the directions on the bag as a guideline.
-Sample them as they cook – when they’re done to your liking, they’re good to go.
+- Frozen vegetables are blanched (par-cooked), so their cooking time will be shorter than fresh produce.
+Use the directions on the bag as a guideline, and sample them as they cook.
+When they’re done to your liking, they’re good to go.

 - You can steam, roast, sauté or stir-fry frozen veggies — and they can go straight from the freezer into the pan.